Marsha: Do you guys know anything about this?

 - In What Happens in Vegas, slacker Jack Fuller has a Free Fall pinball machine in his apartment.

-- In a dramatic example, The Thing (1982) has an Asteroids arcade machine at the ice station.
-It's less a commentary on the characters' frivolity and more a reflection on how the characters need recreational activities to pass time at the remote Arctic outpost where they live and work for months on end.
+- In a dramatic example, The Thing (1982) has an Asteroids arcade and a Heat Wave pinball machine at the ice station.
+It's less a commentary on the characters' frivolity and more a reflection on how the characters need recreational activities to pass time at the remote Arctic outpost where they live and work for months on end (as well as the themes of the two games providing some very subtle foreshadowing).

 - The schlocky America 3000 has several classic arcade video games and a pinball machine in the living quarters of the Presidential fallout shelter.

 - Running Scared (1986) shows a Battlezone machine in Gene Wilder's character's apartment.

 - A pinball machine and several arcade games (including a large-screen Pong) are visible in the mansion party scene of North Dallas Forty.

 - The Life Aquatic with Steve Zissou features a customized "Zissou" pinball machine.

-- Appropriately enough, in Ghost Rider, there's an Evel Knievel pinball in former Circus Brat Johnny Blaze's apartment.
+- Appropriately enough, in Ghost Rider (2007), there's an Evel Knievel pinball in former Circus Brat Johnny Blaze's apartment.

-- The spoiled rich kid in The Toy has a fully-loaded arcade in his bedroom, including Centipede and Space Duel video game cabinets and Haunted House, Volcano, and Mars God of War pinballs.
+- Eric Bates in The Toy has a fully-loaded arcade in his bedroom, including Centipede and Space Duel video game cabinets and Haunted House, Volcano, and Mars God of War pinballs.

 - High School High has "Homeroom Homicide" and "Classroom Carnage" arcade games in the teacher's lounge.